An Example NLP Workflow

 Now that your model is ready, let’s run the ETL on some notes!

 Below is the command line to use.
 You’ll need to change the bucket names and paths to wherever you set up your AWS infrastructure.
 And you’ll want to change the task name as appropriate for your model.
-Leave the odd looking %EXAMPLE% bit in place; that just tells Cumulus ETL to use its built-in example documents as the input.
+Leave the odd looking %EXAMPLE-NLP% bit in place; that just tells Cumulus ETL to use its built-in example documents as the input.

 The output and PHI bucket locations should be the same as your normal ETL runs on raw FHIR data.
 There’s no actual PHI in this example run because of the synthetic data, but normally there is, and that PHI bucket is where Cumulus ETL keeps caches of NLP results.